Excommunication in the Catholic Church

-In the canon law of the Catholic Church, excommunication (Lat. ex, "out of", and communio or communicatio, "communion"; literally meaning "exclusion from communion") is a form of censure.
+In the canon law of the Catholic Church, excommunication (from Latin ex- 'out of' and communio or communicatio 'communion'; literally 'exclusion from communion') is a form of censure.
 In the formal sense of the term, excommunication includes being barred not only from the sacraments but also from the fellowship of Christian baptism.
 The principal and severest censure, excommunication presupposes guilt; and being the most serious penalty that the Catholic Church can inflict, it supposes a grave offense.
-The excommunicated person is considered by Catholic ecclesiastical authority as an exile from the Church, for a time at least.
+The excommunicated person is considered by Catholic ecclesiastical authority as an exile from the church, for a time at least.

 Excommunication is intended to invite the person to change behaviour or attitude, repent, and return to full communion.
 It is not an "expiatory penalty" designed to make satisfaction for the wrong done, much less a "vindictive penalty" designed solely to punish.
 Excommunication, which is the gravest penalty of all, is always "medicinal".

 Its object and its effect are loss of communion, i.e. of the spiritual benefits shared by all the members of Catholic society; hence, it can affect only those who by baptism have been admitted to that society.
 There can and do exist other penal measures which entail the loss of certain fixed rights; among them are other censures, e.g. suspension for clerics, and interdict.
 Excommunication, however, is distinguished from these penalties in that it is the privation of all rights resulting from the social status of the Catholic as such.
-A person who has been excommunicated—unless excommunicated for apostasy, heresy or schism—is still considered a Catholic and still has all the duties of that relationship, including attending Mass.
-Even if considered Catholic, these excommunicated people are to refrain from receiving the Eucharist.
+A person who has been excommunicated is still juridically bound by the precepts of the church, including attending Mass (if one is a Latin-Rite Catholic; in some of the canons of the Eastern Catholic churches, one is barred from attending even divine liturgy).
+These excommunicated people are to refrain from receiving the Eucharist.